nx-software/nexus/README.md

 Contains the actual Engine part (eg. Physics, manages/creates graphics)
 ### TestProgram
 Test program showing off the capabilities of the engine

+## TO DO LIST:
+- [ ] `Core/Rendering/Vulkan/vulkanAPI.cpp` : Check that Graphics Cards are compatible with program